jiewenTsai/quarto-revealjs-yangchou/README.md

 ## Usage.

-Type this line in your terminal console; then you can use this quarto-reveals template directly.
+Copy this line and paste it into your terminal console; then, you can use this quarto-reveals template directly.

 ```
 quarto use template tsai-jiewen/quarto-revealjs-yangchou